 Finding the Sweet Spot

 In my twenty years of helping organizations with analytics, I have rarely found that one interface will work for all data consumer types and all analytics delivery models.
 I have seen limited success with analytics product training for casual data consumers, since if you aren’t in a tool very often, it is difficult to learn.
 I think the best organizations take the time to understand their corporate culture, the skills of the different types of data consumers and use both to choose their analytics reporting interface and analytics delivery model.
 I have done many workshops and trainings with organizations to help them uncover which interfaces and models will work best for them.
 I also encourage organizations to periodically try new reporting interfaces for different data consumer types to see if one “clicks” with them more than the one they are currently using.
 At Amplitude, we have attempted to make a reporting interface that is easy for casual data consumers and we are proud of the fact that at some organizations hundreds of people self-serve on a daily basis.
+For those that want a more flexible interface, we provide that in Data Tables.
 This is why we have created easy ways for analytics teams to leverage work done in other analytics vendors (Google and Adobe) to send data to Amplitude so they see if our reporting interface can compliment what the core analytics team uses.

 At the end of the day, all organizations want to effectively use data and decrease how long it takes them to turn data into insight.
 Choosing the right analytics reporting interface for your different data consumers is a great step in improving the overall value of the analytics program.